New York City AI Law Requires Employers to Prevent Built-In Bias

 The New York City law is the latest legislative action to improve the transparency of automatic systems governing more workplaces.
 Most employers use third-party companies to access AI tools.
 The new law, which will go into effect January 2023, pressures employers to engage with their vendors and lawyers to ensure compliance and avoid unlawful bias.
 Employers will also have to notify their workers of any new AI technologies brought into the workplace.

 Another key part of the law will shine a light on the types of data employers collect on their workers using AI.
 The law advances the right to know for workers who may be surveilled.

 At the federal level, the Equal Employment Opportunity Commission has published guidance for employers to evaluate their algorithms, especially those that may discriminate against disabled workers.
 This federal guidance does not enforce any fines or punishments for disregarding the EEOC’s suggestions.
 The New York City law will fine first offenders $500 for employers who do not meet the law’s equitable requirements and $1,500 for each subsequent violation.

 Research and investigations into AI technology have fostered doubts about its black box style.
 Whether personalized news feeds or hiring recommendation tools, most people who engage with AI do not know how the technology makes its decisions.
 New York City’s new Local Law Int.
 No. 1894-A addresses this uncertainty and encourages understanding with routine audits, refreshed transparency, and accountability for the ones who make decisions.

 Have you experienced bias in your workplace?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.